 Luckily, I’ve had the chance to test out my very own zero waste car kit; and let me tell you, it has saved me a number of times.

-3 Essential Items for Your Zero Waste Car Kit
+3 Must-Have Items for Your Zero Waste Car Kit

 1 | Mason Jar